What if improving the air quality in your home could better your health and possibly even save your life?

 The purpose of having a filter on mechanisms around your home is to reduce the amount of dust and other allergens that can be circulated throughout.
 Even if your home gets regularly cleaned, you can still find dust, pollen, pet dander, mold spores, and bacteria in the house.

 Indoor plants are not just decoration, they are also great air fresheners.
-Plants are nature’s natural air filters, so having a few — or a lot — of indoor plants can do wonders to improve the indoor air quality in your home, while enhancing your calming atmosphere.
+Plants are nature’s natural air filters, so having a few — or a lot — of indoor plants can do wonders for improving air quality in your home, while enhancing your calming atmosphere.
 Small plants like ferns and lilies as well as larger palm trees are said to be the best options to pull contaminants out of the air.

-These seven tips will help you keep the air in your home more pure.
+These seven tips for improving air quality will help you keep the air in your home purer.
 You can breathe easy knowing that you’re doing what you can to make the air in your home clean and safe which keeps you healthier and safer, too.

 Leave a Reply